8BitMixtape/8Bit-Mixtape-NEO/README.md

 # Basic stuff we need

-Interface:
 * 2 potentiometers
 * 2 push-buttons
-* 1 Sound output PWM (PB0 is preferred) is also CV output in case of Sequencer code
+* 1 Sound output PWM (PB1 is preferred) is also CV output in case of Sequencer code
 * Sound-progger input
-* CV input
+* CV input (maybe 2 CV input
 * Master-clock or gate output
-* Sync-clock input
+* Sync-clock input (compatible to other voltages
 * 1 pin to communicate wiht the 8 NEO-pixels (is that cheating?)
 * what else?
+* mic-4 ring jacks?

 # The Beginning...